House of the Dragon episode 7 review: Funerals, fake deaths and a Targaryen weddingOct 4 | 5 min read

 Honour - DCI Caroline Goode (2020)

-Keeley Hawes will star as real-life detective DCI Caroline Goode in ITV's new police drama Honour, based on the true story of the brutal honour killing of Banaz Mahmod.
+Keeley starred as real-life detective DCI Caroline Goode in ITV police drama Honour, which was based on the true story of the brutal honour killing of Banaz Mahmod.

 DCI Caroline Goode was the police detective who doggedly pursued justice for Banaz in what became a very personal mission.